srittau/stub-extractor/README.md

    `*.py` suffix will be replaced with `*.pyi`.
 If the target file already exists, `stub_extractor` will not overwrite it, unless the `-w` option is given.

+   If a directory is specified, stubs for all Python files in the directory or its subdirectories are written.